christinetran825/christinetran825.github.io/_posts/2017-08-23-tic_tac_toe_game_-_ruby_style.markdown

 **turn method**

 ```
+#program asks user to enter a position number (1-9)
+#user enters a number
+#that number will convert to an index.
+#if valid_move? is true ...
+# ... then move on the board, on the index user chose, the player's X or O.
+  #else
+	#if not, until the user’s input number is correctly converted into an index and is true, then the program will continuously asked the user to keep entering a valid number.
+Once user inputs a correct number within 1-9, then the move is validated.
+#Shows the board after the move is made.

 def turn(board)
-  puts "Please enter 1-9:"    #program asks user to enter a position number (1-9)
+  puts "Please enter 1-9:"
-  user_input = gets.strip      #user enters a number
+  user_input = gets.strip
-  index = input_to_index(user_input)     #that number will convert to an index.
+  index = input_to_index(user_input)
-  if valid_move?(board, index)      #  if valid_move? is true ...
+  if valid_move?(board, index)
-     move(board, index, current_player(board))   # ... then move on the board, on the index user chose, the player's X or O.
-  else
-     turn(board)  #  if not, until the user’s input number is correctly converted into an index and is true, then the program will continuously asked the user to keep entering a valid number.
-Once user inputs a correct number within 1-9, then the move is validated.
+     move(board, index, current_player(board))
+     turn(board)
    end
-  display_board(board)     # Shows the board after the move is made.
+  display_board(board)
 end
 ```